The “Dit” Names

 The French word dit translates in English to the word ‘said’.
 What does this mean?, well, different things to different researchers.
 The term dit to some researchers is translated to a.k.a., also known as; to some it translates as ‘nickname’; some translate it as ‘alias’; while others translates it as ‘distinguisher’.

-The most popular explanation is that the French in New France took or were given a dit name as a way to distinguish themselves from one another.
+The most popular explanation is that the French in New France took or were given a dit name as a way to distinguish themselves from one another, especially in the French military.
+Why this type of nomenclature is not also used in the English military to distinguish Smith’s and Jones, etc. is still a mystery.

-As in most things dealing with history, the question as to why the French followed the practise of using a dit name is controversial.
-The reason it is controversial is that there does not appear to be any hard and fast rules as to when and why people followed this practise.
+As in most things dealing with history, the question as to why the French followed the practice of using a dit name is controversial.
+The reason it is controversial is that there does not appear to be any hard and fast rules as to when and why people followed this practice.
 Here are some of the common reasons dit names where given or used:

 To distinguish one person or family from another